vaibhavsagar/presentations/typed-holes/presentation.md

 - Tests are a specification of the problem that Python doesn't know about
 - We need to communicate with the computer so it can help us!

-## Tests are a specification that the computer does not understand
+## Tests are a specification that the language does not understand

-## Types are a specification that the computer can understand
+## Types are a specification that the language can understand

 # Haskell